ParlaSpeech 3.0: Richly Annotated Spoken Parliamentary Corpora of Croatian, Czech, Polish, and Serbian: Dataset Enrichments

 \subsection{ParlaSpeech-Ling}

-For linguistic annotation of all four corpora state-of-the art tools were used.
+For linguistic annotation of all four corpora state-of-the art tools following the Universal Dependencies formalism were used.
 For Croatian and Serbian the CLASSLA-Stanza tool was applied~\cite{tercon2023classla-stanza}, while for Czech and Polish the Stanza tool was used~\citep{qi2020stanza}.
 Both tools report very high annotation quality for standard text.

 CLASSLA-Stanza performs for Croatian on level of morphosyntax (XPOS) accuracy of around 94\%, while parsing (LAS) accuracy is around 87\%.
 For Serbian text, it achieves an XPOS accuracy of about 96\% and LAS accuracy of 90~\% \cite{tercon2023classla-stanza}.
 Stanza reports for Czech an XPOS accuracy of around 95\% and LAS accuracy of around 89\%, while for Polish XPOS accuracy is around 95\% and LAS accuracy around 92\%\footnote{\url{https://stanfordnlp.github.io/stanza/performance.html}}.
 Given the varying complexity of the used test data, we can overall expect a morphosyntactic performance of around 95\% accuracy, with a syntactic parsing accuracy of around 90\%.